Chart Color Schemes

 An assessment of population growth drivers in Hendra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hendra's population, as of August 2025, is approximately 5,183 people.
-This figure represents an increase of 234 individuals (4.7%) since the 2021 Census, which recorded a population of 4,949 people.
-This change is inferred from the estimated resident population of 5,178 in June 2024 and an additional 22 validated new addresses since the Census date.
-The population density ratio is 1,926 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
+Hendra's population is around 5,180 as of November 2025.
+This reflects an increase from 4,949 people reported in the 2021 Census, representing a growth of 231 people (4.7%).
+The change is inferred from ABS data showing an estimated resident population of 5,178 in June 2024 and an additional 21 validated new addresses since the Census date.
+This results in a population density ratio of 1,925 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Natural growth contributed approximately 57.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future demographic trends indicate a population decline by 2041, with an expected contraction of 137 persons.
-However, specific age cohorts are projected to grow, notably the 75 to 84 age group, anticipated to increase by 142 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections are used, based on 2021 data and released in 2023.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Looking ahead, demographic trends indicate a projected decline in overall population by 137 persons to 2041.
+However, specific age cohorts are expected to grow, notably the 75 to 84 age group with an anticipated increase of 142 people.

 Frequently Asked Questions - Population